mootools/mootools-core/Docs/Fx/Fx.Morph.md

 ### Examples:

-From and To values, with an object:
+Multiple styles with start and end values using an object:

 	var myEffect = new Fx.Morph('myElement', {duration: 'long', transition: Fx.Transitions.Sine.easeOut});

-	//height from 10 to 100 and width from 900 to 300
 	myEffect.start({
-		'height': [10, 100],
+		'height': [10, 100], //Morphs the 'height' style from 10px to 100px.
-		'width': [900, 300]
+		'width': [900, 300]  //Morphs the 'width' style from 900px to 300px.
 	});

-Only To value, with an object:
+Multiple styles with the start value omitted will default to the current Element's value:

 	var myEffect = new Fx.Morph('myElement', {duration: 'short', transition: Fx.Transitions.Sine.easeOut});

+	myEffect.start({
-	//or height from current height to 100 and width from current width to 300 myEffect.start({
+		'height': 100, //Morphs the height from the current to 100px.
-		'height': 100,
-		'width': 300
+		'width': 300   //Morphs the width from the current to 300px.
 	});

-With a className:
+Morphing one Element to match the CSS values within a CSS class:

 	var myEffect = new Fx.Morph('myElement', {duration: 1000, transition: Fx.Transitions.Sine.easeOut});

-	//will get myClassName styles and morph the element to it. myEffect.start('.myClassName');
+	//The styles of myClassName will be applied to the target Element. myEffect.start('.myClassName');